 2013

-I met a woman in a nightclub who invited me to her church.
+Met a woman in a nightclub who invited me to her church.
 I went along, reluctantly.
 The message was about Grace, and how, no matter what you’ve done, Love is still there.
+Something clicked.

 I realised I could live a life with love, rather than hustling to get it from outside of me.

-I suddenly understood if I kept going down my current path, all my untapped potential would keep wreaking havoc in my system, and I’d never get to experience what I knew I was capable of.
+I understood if I kept going down my current path, all my untapped potential would keep wreaking havoc in my system, and I’d never get to experience what I knew I was capable of.
+I knew that if I kept going down this path - if I survived at all - I would never make the impact I was born to make.

-I chose to love the power I felt within me, more than I was afraid of it.
+I chose to love my power, more than I was afraid of it.

-Went to Church and met the girls who would become my soul sisters.
-For the first time in my life, I was surrounded by people who valued me for who I was rather than what I’d done.
+Went to Church every Sunday and met the girls who would become my soul sisters.

 Spent hours in worship, tears streaming down my face.

-Sitting on my balcony one afternoon, I got a message from my Angels and spent every last cent in my account on a place in Marie Forleo’s B School, an online business program that gave me the inspiration and insight I needed to turn my passion into a career.
+Discovered life coaching.
+Spent every last cent in my account on Marie Forleo’s B School, an online business program that gave me the inspiration and insight I needed to turn my passion into a career.

 2014